|What's happening in Beaverton?

 Beaverton is a Green Power Leader

-Beaverton is recognized by the EPA as an elite Green Power Partner who demonstrates exemplary environmental leadership, by supporting renewable energy.
-Beaverton was awarded membership to the 2012 Green Power Leadership Club by the U.S. Environmental Protection Agency, because the City purchases green power offsets for 100% of its city building's energy use.
+Beaverton is recognized by the Environmental Protection Agency (EPA) as an elite Green Power Partner who demonstrates exemplary environmental leadership, by supporting renewable energy.
+Beaverton was awarded membership to the 2012 Green Power Leadership Club by the U.S. EPA, because the City purchases green power offsets for 100% of its city building's energy use.
 The City of Beaverton is the only local government in Oregon to receive this designation.
 For more information on the Green Power Leadership Club see EPA Green Power Partnership.

 The City of Beaverton is affiliated with the following organizations: